Christopher Fisher

 Picture

-Caden Potter is a sophomore in the Honors Tutorial College at Ohio University, studying with Dr. Christopher Fisher.
+Caden Potter is a senior in the Honors Tutorial College at Ohio University, studying with Dr. Christopher Fisher.
 Originally from Surprise, Arizona, he began taking piano lessons in 2nd grade and began percussion in 4th grade.
 In the fall of 2022, Caden was named Alternate (Second Prize) in the Ohio Division of the Music Teachers National Association Young Artist Competition.
 As first prize winner of the 2023 New Albany Symphony Orchestra Concert Competition, Caden will give two performances of Gershwin's Rhapsody in Blue with New Albany Symphony Orchestra in March of 2023 as part of their subscriptions concert series.

 Caden served as percussionist and timpanist with the Phoenix Youth Symphony Orchestras (PYSO) for five years and, in 2019, soloed on piano with PYSO at the Mesa Center for the Arts after winning the API Piano Concerto Competition.
 In 2021 Caden soloed with the PYSO percussion ensemble on marimba and was a winner of the 2021 Ohio University School of Music High School Concerto Competition.